Prag8855/aab/content/guides/kleinunternehmer.md

 Date_created: 2023-03-09
 ---

 If you have a small business with a low [revenue](/glossary/Umsatz), you can be a *Kleinunternehmer*.
+A *Kleinunternehmer* does not charge VAT.

 This guide explains who can be a *Kleinunternehmer*, and when it makes sense to be one.